 - prefix: Tra2.

-Technical note: in addition to the renamed files (.java source files and .properties translation files mainly) and classes contained in source files, local variables whose name begins with the prefix (with a lowercase first letter) are also renamed.
-Therefore, with the previous example, if the TraModel.java class contains the following instruction stored in the TraModel class\\:
+Technical note: the creation of the new module requires to give new names to files (.java source files and .properties translation files mainly) and classes contained in source files from the initial module.
+Moreover, local variables whose name begins with the prefix in the initial module (with a lowercase first letter) are also renamed.
+Therefore, with the previous example, if the TraModel class (stored in TraModel.java) contains the following instruction:

 TraScene traScene = (TraScene) step.getScene().getEvolutionBase();

-then the Tra2Model class (Tra2Model.java file) will contain the following instruction:
+then the Tra2Model class (stored in Tra2Model.java) will contain the following instruction:

 Tra2Scene tra2Scene = (Tra2Scene) step.getScene().getEvolutionBase();